 Review by Daniel Muñoz, Mind (2023)

-Effective Altruism and Requiring Reasons to Help Others, by Thomas Sinclair, Public Affairs Quarterly (forthcoming)
+Effective Altruism and Requiring Reasons to Help Others, by Thomas Sinclair, Public Affairs Quarterly (2024)